mvhooren/JitCat/README.md

 # JitCat
 A C++17 library for parsing and executing expressions.
 Allows easy exposure of variables and functions from C++ through built-in reflection functionality.
+JitCat is currently being expanded into a more fully featured scripting language.

 [Get it on github](https://github.com/mvhooren/JitCat).